deinal/package-status-web/README.md

 Live at: https://pkg-status.herokuapp.com/

+---

+* Name: Package name
+* Dependencies: Names of the packages the current package depends on
+* Alterantives: Alterantive dependencies without an entry in the status file
+* Description: Package description
+* Need me: Names of the packages that depend on the current package

+---

 ## Run locally

 Python version: 3.7.3, should not be too strict though as long as it is python 3.x.